-3 police officers suspended in Hyderabad Vet's gang rape for delaying to file FIR

-3 police officers suspended in Hyderabad gang rape for delaying to file FIR
+Hyderabad gang rape case: 2 cops suspended for delay in filing FIR

 Hyderabad, Dec 01: After the 26- year-old veterinarian's family claimed that the role of police was negative, police didn't take any necessary actions when they went to register the missing complaint.
 On Saturday three police officials who where on duty during the day of the incident were suspended.